Select Projects

 Rouge National Urban Park Toronto

-Originally conceived as a "Partnership Park", this urban wildlands project protects a huge reservoir of biodiversity and cultural heritage.
+Originally conceived as a "Partnership Park", this urban wildland protects a huge reservoir of biodiversity and cultural heritage.
 At 79 sq.km.
 (20,000 acres), one of the largest urban wildlands parks on the continent.
 After +3-decades of widely collaborative efforts, the park received Royal Assent through Federal Bill C-18 in 2017.
 The park now provides a key bioregional link between Lake Ontario, metro Toronto greenbelt and Oak Ridges Moraine, and is home to more than 1,000 plant species, 247 bird species, 73 fish species, 44 mammal species, and 27 reptile and amphibian species.
 It is accessible to over 20% of Canada's population by subway or bus.

 Role: Associate/Project Manager; HSWL prime consultant; lead author of inaugural 1993 overall park concept, Phase 1 management plan and landscape restoration strategy for impaired landscape south of Steeles Ave.